ajschlosser/express-batch-deep/README.md

 It's attached as handler of an particular route, like any kind of middelware.

 If you need to perform several different but simultaneous requests to one API endpoint, `express-batch-deep` allows you to combine them all together (in one querystring) and send only one request to the handler's route.
-This began as a fork of [express-batch](https://github.com/yarikos/express-batch) with the intention of adding support for nested field-value pairs within querystrings.
+This began as a fork of [express-batch](https://github.com/yarikos/express-batch) by [yarikos](https://github.com/yarikos) with the intention of adding support for nested field-value pairs within querystrings.
 The original `express-batch` module (and many like it) already leveraged `req.query` to separate the distinct batched API endpoints via field-value pairs.
 However, if any of those batched API endpoints required field-value pairs, it no longer worked. `express-batch-deep`, however, allows for you to pass in an optional "separator" value (in the test, `|` is used as an example), to indicate that the endpoints should not be separated by `&`, and that `&` should rather be considered an integral part of the endpoint's query string.
 In other words, whereas before `/api/batch?one=/api/test?option1=true&option2=false&two=/api/test` would be represented in the `requests` object as something like

 ```js
 {